-All prospective APRN-NPs must obtain a license to practice in Ohio and you can apply for this online for a fee of $150.
-You are required to have obtained at least a master’s degree with a major in nursing that equips you to take a national certification examination for NPs by the time you are applying.
+Each candidate for APRN-NPs licensure can apply online for a fee of $150 if they possess a valid Ohio RN license.
+A transaction fee of $3.50 also applies.
+You are required to have obtained at least a master’s degree with a major in nursing that equips you to take a national certification examination for NPs by the time you apply.

-You must also request that a copy of your transcript be sent from the institution where you had your NP preparatory program to the board by mail or email.
-Your transcript must include your name as presented on your application, your date of graduation, the degree awarded, and proof of completion of at least 45 contact hours of advanced pharmacology.
+You will also have to request a copy of your official transcript be sent directly to the Board from the institution you attended.
+Your transcript needs to show your name as presented on the application, date of graduation, the degree awarded, and proof of completing at least 45 contact hours of advanced pharmacology.

 Additionally, you need to request proof of your valid national certification to be sent to the Board.